 All of this is why David Lowery and A24’s The Green Knight is such a fascinating and dense feature film.

 If we can understand this film and its history, we can truly better understand our craft.
+We did a similar deep dive on the super dense Dune (2021) explaining its meaning and symbols as well.

 Based on the Arthurian Lore, Sir Gawain and the Green Knight is a deeply symbolic, meaningful, and challenging story.